-This free, live-streamed event produced by NEJM Catalyst will explore emerging risk in health care through three sessions on disruptive new ventures, innovative care management, and adaptation to change.
-Participants will hear from provider and payer leaders, executives from industry start-ups, and researchers about how they are launching new ventures, scaling innovative care delivery models, and testing new payment methodologies.
-Viewers are encouraged to submit questions online for the Q&A portion of each session.
+This free, live-streamed event produced by NEJM Catalyst explores emerging risk in health care through three sessions on disruptive new ventures, innovative care management, and adaptation to change.
+Participants hear from provider and payer leaders, executives from industry start-ups, and researchers about how they are launching new ventures, scaling innovative care delivery models, and testing new payment methodologies.

 “How can health care providers survive and succeed in this era of greater risk created by new entrants and new payment models?
 Thought leaders, practitioners, and executives will share their ideas on strategies for success at every stage of the industrial life cycle — entry, growth, and maturity,” says Event Chair Leemore Dafny, PhD, MBA Class of 1960 Professor of Business Administration at Harvard Business School.

 - A view into the future of health care delivery